graphcore/poptorch/docs/user_guide/overview.rst

 * Stages inside each :py:class:`~poptorch.Phase` can run in parallel.

-Although you only define the :py:class:`~poptorch.Phase` for forward passes, the corresponding phases for backward passes are created correspondingly.
+Although you only define the :py:class:`~poptorch.Phase` for forward passes, the corresponding phases for backward passes are also created.
 The order of phased execution for backward passes won't change but you can decide whether a phase is shared by both forward and backward passes.
 In other words, you decide whether to avoid